CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 for i, flame in ipairs(flames) do
     flame.y = flame.y + (flame.speed * dt)

-    if flame.y > love.graphics.getHeight() then -- Remove bullets when they pass off the screen table.remove(flames, i)
+    if flame.y > love.graphics.getHeight() then -- Remove dropss when they pass off the screen table.remove(flames, i)
     end
 end